rhielab/TENET_2.0/README.md

+# This is an old version of TENET that predates the Bioconductor release.
+See [here](https://github.com/rhielab/TENET) for the current version.

-# TENET (Tracing Enhancer Networks using Epigenetic Traits) 2.0
+## TENET (Tracing Enhancer Networks using Epigenetic Traits) 2.0

 #### Last updated: 7/18/2021